denisse-orellana/bellabeat_case/README.md

 As an normal fact, the most calories are burnt when people walk more and have very active hours.

-It is notice when people are not active they are sedentary, in this hours they still burnt a high amount of calories (2000).
+It is noticed when people are not active they are sedentary, in this hours they still burnt a high amount of calories (2000).
 This could mean some of them involved in very lightly activity.

 #### Weight